Fine-Tuning#

 See also

-The tutorial Dataset from files explains how to download the cats-vs-dogs dataset.
+The tutorial Dataset from files explains how to download and validate the cats-vs-dogs dataset.

 Step 3: Training with frozen backbone#